benblack769/benblack769.github.io/posts/rants/pipeline-processing.md

 This treasure was clearly visible across the engineering group, and somewhat valuable to leadership, shining on efforts to success from on high.

-Despite this potential treasure, and its visibility, simply formulating a plan to solve the problem perfectly was beyond any of us working there, as there were regulatory commitments to never change any results of any existing models, and a codebase that couldn't be iterated on without breaking something, and a lack of a clear mission stymied any serious planning.
+Despite this potential treasure, and its visibility, simply formulating a plan to solve the problem perfectly was beyond any of us working there, as there were regulatory commitments to never change any results of any existing models, and a codebase that couldn't be iterated on without breaking something, and a lack of a clear mission, leadership, or resources stymied any serious planning.

-However, the warrior must remain vigilant and prepared against all threats, both those highly visible and those that are obscured.
-So I traced every logical codepath, and diagrammed out into what seemed like the best logical abstraction: a data processing pipeline (janky diagram of the actual pipeline sketched out below).
+However, the warrior coder must remain vigilant and prepared against all threats, both those highly visible and those that are obscured.
+So I traced every logical codepath, and diagrammed out into what seemed like the best logical abstraction: a data processing pipeline (original janky diagram of the actual pipeline sketched out below).
 It wasn't pretty, but it made me understand the inherent simplicity to the logic.
 The cave was dark, and packed with monsters, but not too big or deep.

 ![Classifier-diagram](/images/pipeline-processing/images/techcyte-pipeline.png)